maxottklein/VSTP/README.md

 # VSTP
-## VSTP is a digital step sequenzer built in Unity that is playable in Virtual Reality (VR)
+## VSTP is a digital step sequenzer built in Unity that is playable in Virtual Reality (VR).

 ![designvstp](https://user-images.githubusercontent.com/41807674/52926262-11ea5880-3303-11e9-8262-5b0a1a6e1c86.png)